Causal inference methods for combining randomized trials and observational studies: a review: Problem setting

+\modiff{In this review we consider the absolute difference, and do not consider other contrast measures\footnote{Considering other measures such as the ratio or odds ratio can have an impact on the assumptions considered, for example in generalization \citep{Huitfeldt2019EffectHeterogeneity}.
+As the large majority of the literature is focused on the absolute difference, this review reflects the practices, and therefore considers the absolute difference.}.} Doing so, we denote respectively by $\tau(x)$ and $\tau_1(x)$ the conditional average treatment effect (CATE) in the observational population and the RCT population:

-We also denote $\tau$ and $\tau_1$ the population average treatment effect (ATE) in the observational population and the RCT:
+We also denote $\tau$ and $\tau_1$ the population average treatment effect (ATE) in the observational population and the RCT \modiff{one}:

-where the population ATE can be different than the RCT ATE, i.e., $\tau \neq \tau_1$.
+where the population ATE can be different from the RCT ATE, i.e., $\tau \neq \tau_1$ \modiff{in general}.
 We denote respectively by $e(x)$ and $e_1(x)$ the propensity score in the observational population and in the RCT population:

-\modif{where $e_{1}(x)$ is usually known in an RCT.} We also denote by $\mu_a(x)$ and $\mu_{a,1}(x)$ the conditional mean outcome under treatment $a\in\{0,1\}$ in the observational population and in the RCT population respectively:
+\modif{where $e_{1}(x)$ is usually known in an RCT.} We also denote by $\mu_a(x)$ and $\mu_{a,1}(x)$ the conditional mean outcome under treatment $a\in\{0,1\}$ in the observational population and in the RCT population, respectively:

-Finally, we denote by $\alpha(x)$ the conditional odds that an individual with covariates $x$ is in the RCT or in the observational \modif{sample}:
+Finally, we denote by $\alpha(x)$ the conditional odds that an individual with covariates $x$ is in the RCT or in the observational sample:

-\modif{where $\pi_{\mathcal{R}}(x)$ (resp. $\pi_{\mathcal{O}}(x) $) is the probability that an individual with covariates $x$ known to be in the concatenated data (RCT sample and observational sample), i.e.,
+where $\pi_{\mathcal{R}}(x)$ (resp. $\pi_{\mathcal{O}}(x) $) is the probability that an individual with covariates $x$ known to be in the concatenated data (RCT sample and observational sample) is in the RCT (resp. in the observational sample).
+In the literature another widely used quantity is the selection score -- or sampling propensity score \modiff{(in particular this name was proposed by \cite{tipton2013improving})} -- denoted $\pi_S(x)$ and defined as